donmstewart/docker-storage-workshop/README.md

 ### <a name="task5.2"></a>Task 5.2: Deploy Application in Kubernetes

-It's beyond the scope of this tutorial to cover kubernetes indepth.
+It's beyond the scope of this tutorial to cover kubernetes in depth.
 However, if you're unfamiliar with kubernetes, here are some basic concepts.

 Kubernetes uses abstractions to represent containerized workloads and their deployment.
 These abstractions are represented by objects and two of the basic objects are `pods` and `services`.